-PART II: MEETING WITH ELECTED OFFICIALS
+PART III: ON THEIR TURF: MEETING WITH ELECTED OFFICIALS

-Meeting face-to-face with elected officials can provide a very effective and valuable opportunity to voice your concerns and share your views about a legislative issue.
+Meeting face-to-face with elected officials can provide a very effective and valuable opportunity to voice your concerns, share your views about a legislative issue and/or to ask the official to support or oppose a particular bill.
 Not surprisingly, there are a number of ways that you can make a success - or a failure - out of a meeting.
 Keep in mind that you don't necessarily need to travel far for a meeting.
-Congresspersons are in their home states for part of the year, and state legislators spend part of the year home in their districts.
-To find out when they're available visit www.congress.org or your state legislature's web site and find out what days they're in session (when they're not, that's when you can schedule to visit with them locally).
+Congresspersons are in their home states in August and during holidays, and state legislators spend most of the year home in their districts.
+To find out when they're available visit http://thomas.loc.gov/home/schedules.html or your state legislature's web site and find out what days they're in session (when they're not, that's when you can schedule to visit with them locally).